Kønskrigerne 1-7 (2022)

-As a subseries of Cybernauterne’s podcast Cybernormer, Kønskrigerne [The gender warriors] introduces a critical view on the branch of feminism that excludes transgender people – Previously known as TERFs (Trans-exclusionary radical feminists) and today as Gender critical feminists.
+As a subseries of Cybernauterne’s podcast Cybernormer, Kønskrigerne [The gender warriors] critically investigates a specific branch of feminism, that excludes transgender people – Previously known as TERFs (Trans-exclusionary radical feminists) and today as Gender critical feminists.
 Through 7 episodes, the series will be a platform for those whose lives, rights and security are up for debate, namely those who are transgender.
 The series introduces debate on 70s history, sports, terf rhetoric, children, primary school biology, digital meeting places and the idea that women can be “erased” – and much more, which is super hard, but also super important, to listen to.
 Therefore also a content warning: The series touches on transphobia, misogyny, homophobia and racism and examples from transphobic comments from digital forums will be read out via voiceactors.
-Read more here.

 Located at the Jelling Viking Test Center in Kongens Hal, Kongen Kommer!
 [The King is coming!] is a mixture of projection mapping and spatial, multichannel sound design.
 I composed and designed both the sound design, original score and the audio setup.
 The auditory composition consists of a spatial soundscape, where visitors can hear the ambiance of a busy viking house [langhus], an audio drama, wherein different characters are preparing for Harald Blåtands arrival and a musical score, that underlines the dramatic narrative and the increasing stress and chaos of the room.
 Created in collaboration with visual designer Sofie Kjær Schmidt, playwright Anna Skov and dramaturge Daniella Ottendal Skovgaard.